Biden touts investment in rural areas in Minnesota, the home state of his primary challenger

 Phillips, 54, is a moderate from the largely well-to-do, comfortably Democratic Minneapolis suburbs.
 He has been saying since last year that Biden shouldn't be seeking reelection and should instead step aside to make way for a new generation.
 He points to polls showing voters, even many Democrats, concerned about the 80-year-old president's age and electability against Donald Trump, the former president and Republican front-runner.

-Biden's trip, coming so soon after Phillips’ announcement, will be an opportunity for the president to limit any potential support for his nascent primary challenger.
-Invited fundraiser guests include past donors to Phillips' congressional campaigns, as well as Minnesota Democratic Gov. Tim Walz.
+Biden's trip, coming so soon after Phillips’ announcement, could allow the president to limit any potential support for his nascent primary challenger.
+Guests to the fundraiser, which followed the farm visit, included many top Minnesota Democrats and Gov. Tim Walz.

 Phillips' campaign will feel “almost like a cold glass of water being thrown in his face," said Ken Martin, chair of Minnesota Democrats and a Democratic National Committee vice chair.